stella-project/syntax_checker_CLI/README.md

 **Validation**
 ---
-`RunValidator` validates a whole runfile or `k` randomly chosen sample lines from a run file for
+`RunValidator` validates a whole retrieval run or `k` randomly chosen sample lines from a run.
+At the moment this tool checks:
+1. the delimeter
+2. if a line consists of 6 fields
+3. for a proper run tag
+4. if a runtag is consistent throughout the run
+5. the `Q0` field
+6. for a correct ranking

 **Installation:**
 ---